gitrgd/kdrupal_remoto/web/modules/contrib/mailchimp/README.md

     Fields.
 Add a Mailchimp Subscription field to your User bundle to allow Users to control their own subscriptions & subscribe during registration.

-  * mailchimp_campaign: Create and send campaigns directly from Drupal, or just create them and use the Mailchimp UI to send them.
+  * mailchimp_campaigns: Create and send campaigns directly from Drupal, or just create them and use the Mailchimp UI to send them.
 Embed content from your Drupal site by dropping in any Entity with a title and a View Mode configured into any area of your email template.

+  * mailchimp_activity: Display a tab on any entity with an email address showing the email, subscribe, and unsubscribe history for that email address on your Mailchimp account.

 REQUIREMENTS